akarasev/angular-4-trial/README.md

 # Learing Angular 4

-The repsitory conains key features of Angular 4 framework.
+The repository contains key features of Angular 4 framework.